-5. The map display will now show all the Landsat 8 datasets for 11 August 2018 as blue shaded boxes.
+3. The map display will now show all the Landsat 8 datasets for the year of 2018 as blue shaded boxes.
 Use the + button on the map to zoom in, and click and drag to pan the map.

 We can see that there is only data available for some African countries.
 Let's take a closer look at Tanzania.